c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/5_Reduce.md

 	execute = regression
 ```

-The *regression* process returns the regression of individual pixels for all bands in the source. *Regression* tries to use the temporal distance of the recordings from the time stamps at the end of the filenames.
-If the images are arranged with the [compile](4_Compile.md) module, the time stamps are added to the band names of the images.
+The *regression* process returns the linear regression of individual pixels for all bands in the *selected* image. *Regression* tries to use the temporal distance of the recordings from the time stamps at the end of the filenames.
+If the images are arranged with the [compile](4_Compile.md) command, the time stamps are added to the band names of the images.
 Otherwise an equal distance is assumed.
 Using the *retain = bands* option the process returns a multispectral image of regressions for each band.

 Def: ![](../images/M5_regression.png)	t: time; v: values; i: items; n: item count